Yak Tityu Tityu Yak Tilhini Northern Chumash Tribe: Nonprofit

 The YTT Northern Chumash formed a nonprofit organization in 2011 with the mission "to support yak tityu tity yak tilhini Northern Chumash Tribe in all matters concerning tribal affairs."
 The nonprofit's focus includes cultural awareness, language preservation, traditional knowledge, food security, and protecting sacred sites.

 Wendy Lucas serves as the president, and Kelsey Shaffer serves as the vice president.

+Activities

+Three programs of the YTT Northern Chumash Tribe are cultural burns, language revitalization, and land back, that in restoring and stewarding historical homelands.